Daryl Gates: Operation Hammer

-Many commentators criticized Gates for Operation Hammer, a policing operation conducted by the LAPD in South Los Angeles.
+Many commentators criticized Gates for Operation Hammer, a policing operation conducted by the LAPD in South Central Los Angeles.
 After eight people were murdered at a birthday party in a drive-by shooting in 1987, Gates responded with an extremely aggressive sweep of South Los Angeles that involved 1,000 officers at any given time.

 The operation lasted several years, with multiple sweeps, and resulted in over 25,000 arrests.
 This was not unprecedented: during the run-up to the 1984 Olympic Games, Mayor Tom Bradley empowered Gates to take all of the city's gang members—known and suspected—into custody, where they remained until shortly after the Games' conclusion.
 In the years after the Olympic games Gates, Mayor Bradley and city council officials found a way to continue the sweeping policies initially meant for the duration of the Olympic games by reviving old, anti-syndicalist laws, to jail predominantly black and Latino youth, even though the overwhelming numbers of people arrested were never charged.

 As a vast majority of those arrested were never charged, Operation Hammer was roundly criticized as a harassment operation whose chief goal was to intimidate young black and Hispanic men.
-In a PBS interview, when asked whether the local people in the minority areas expressed thanks to the police for their actions, he responded:
+In a PBS interview, when asked whether the local people in the minority areas expressed thanks to the police for their actions, Gates responded:

-A similar operation was conducted in 1988 after a drive-by shooting took the life of an innocent bystander, Karen Toshima, in Westwood Village.
+A similar operation was conducted in 1988 after a drive-by shooting took the life of Karen Toshima in Westwood Village.